tube0013/tube_gateways/esphome/README.md

 Edit the yaml for your corresponding gateway.

-in the ethernet section add the manual_ip: section following like below **but with your static IP and gateway:**
+in the ethernet section add the manual_ip: section following like below **but with your desired static IP and gateway:**

 ```
 esphome: